 This discussion group will look at how ethical choices are shaped by organizational and group cultures.
 We'll read about some famous psychological experiments such as the Milgram and Zimbardo experiments; and some studies of decisions made in corporate organizations, government bureaucracies, and a battalion of ordinary middle-class Germans tasked with hunting down Jews; and talk about what insights from this work may be relevant to lawyers' ethics and working lives.
 Begin in Winter Quarter and run through Spring Quarter.
-Class meeting dates: To be determined by instructor.
+Meeting Time: Wednesdays, 7:30 to 9:30 p.m.
+Meeting Dates: TBD.
 DISCUSSIONS IN ETHICAL & PROFESSIONAL VALUES COURSES RANKING FORM: To apply for this course, 2L, 3L and Advanced Degree students must complete and submit a Ranking Form available on the SLS website (Click Courses at the bottom of the homepage and then click Consent of Instructor Forms).
 See Consent Application Form for instructions and submission deadline.
 Elements used in grading: Class attendance at all sessions and class participation.